akdombrowski/pingone-express_js-sample-app-guide/old.README.md

 const appBaseURL = process.env.APP_BASE_URL;
 ```

-#### Add some constants from for performing OAuth/OIDC authentication
+---

+## Step 2 - Add Required Constants

+`./step2/app.js`

+1. This step adds some constants that'll be needed for our particular configuration and type of authentication/authorization being performed, i.e., PingOne as the authorization server and using the Authorization Code flow.

 ```javascript
 // This app's base origin (e.g., http://localhost:3000)